gamelton/gamelton.github.io/index.md

 `Extensions`
+* `2.5.29.17 = "{text}"`
+* `_continue_` = "DNS=www.example.ord&"
+* `_continue_` = "IPAddress=1.1.1.1"
+Note the ampersand \(&\), it should be appended inside quotes to each SAN  except the last Note first text line should be in request
     * `Subject Alternative Name`
     In Microsoft SAN could be changed in two ways:
         * Certificate Attributes.
 For this you issue command on CA that enables appending SAN to certificate request.
 This is not secure.
 Because it works on CA server scope for all certificate issued by that CA. And because the requested certificate is not the same as issued certificate.
 This works by geting certificate request in AD CS Web Enrollement page and fill in Attributes field what SAN you want.
         * Request Properties.
 This is prefferebale.
 But this requires using 'policy inf' file.
 That way you create certificate request with included SAN.
 So no need to additinally add anything to that request later.

-* `_continue_` = "DNS=www.example.ord&"
-* `_continue_` = "IPAddress=1.1.1.1"

-     Note the ampersand \(&\), it should be appended inside quotes to each SAN  except the last

 Show Machine store Personal certificates